redbadger/crux/README.md

 This readme describes at a high level how Crux works, but you can find more details in the [book](https://redbadger.github.io/crux).

+You can also join the friendly conversation on our [Zulip channel](https://crux-community.zulipchat.com).

 # Architectural Overview

 ![Logical architecture](./crux_core/architecture.svg)